 Optimal eye health and vision are essential to overall functioning, quality of life, well-being, and productivity in children and adults.
 In 2015, a total of 1.02 million people in the United States were blind, and approximately 11.4 million people in the United States had vision impairment [1].
-Of those with vision impairment, 70% were due to uncorrected refractive error.
-In addition, at least one-half of all conditions that cause vision impairment are preventable or treatable [2; 3].
+Of those with vision impairment, more than 70% were due to uncorrected refractive error.
+In addition, at least onehalf of all conditions that cause vision impairment are preventable or treatable [1].
 In the United States, the leading causes of blindness and low vision are age-related macular degeneration, cataract, diabetic retinopathy, glaucoma, amblyopia, and strabismus [1].
-Eye injuries also have a substantial effect on vision, with more than 2.5 million eye injuries occurring each year, with approximately 50,000 of these injuries resulting in permanent vision impairment [4].
+Eye injuries also have a substantial effect on vision, with more than 2 million eye-related emergency department visits occurring each year, with approximately 50,000 of these injuries resulting in permanent vision impairment [2; 4].
 Studies have consistently demonstrated that approximately 90% of all eye injuries could have been prevented [5].
-The economic burden of adult vision loss and eve disorders is high: the estimated cost in 2012 was \$27.5 billion for individuals younger than 40 years, and the total cost for individuals of all ages in 2013 was estimated at \$139 billion [6; 7].
+The economic burden of adult vision loss and eve disorders is high: the estimated cost in 2017 was estimated at \$134.2 billion; this includes \$98.7 billion in direct medical costs and \$35.5 billion in indirect costs (e.g., lost wages, lost household production, informal care) [3].
 The prevalence of vision impairment in the United States is expected to increase in future years because of an aging population.
-Thus, eye health and safety are major public health concerns, and primary care clinicians have an integral role in preserving the vision of their patients.
+Thus, eve health and safety are major public health concerns, and primary care clinicians have an integral role in preserving the vision of their patients.

-Based on data from the 2017 National Health Interview Survey, approximately 93 million adults in the United States, or about 40%, are at high risk for vision loss [236; 270].
+Based on data from the 2017 National Health Interview Survey, approximately 93 million adults in the United States (about 40%) are at high risk for vision loss, compared with 65 million high-risk individuals in 2002 [6].
 High-risk groups include people with diabetes, adults older than 65 years of age, and those with pre-existing vision or eye problems.
 The analysis involved 32,886 survey respondents and excluded adults who were blind or otherwise unable to see.
 Among respondents at risk of vision loss, 40% had not visited an eye doctor or received an eye examination in the previous year.
-Among adults who reported needing eyeglasses, 1 in 11 said they could not afford them.
-The authors concluded that improved access, awareness, and affordability of eye care services could reduce unnecessary vision loss in the United States [236; 270].
+Among adults who reported needing eyeglasses, nearly 1 in 10 said they could not afford them.
+The authors concluded that improved access, awareness, and affordability of eye care services could reduce unnecessary vision loss in the United States [6].

-The American Academy of Ophthalmology defines visual impairment as 20/40 vision, or worse, in the better eye even with eyeglasses [213].
+The American Academy of Ophthalmology defines visual impairment as 20/40 vision, or worse, in the better eye even with eyeglasses [7].
 A person is considered legally blind if visual acuity is 20/200, or worse, with best correction in the better eye.
-Nearly 1.4 million people older than 40 years of age in the United States are legally blind [5].
+Nearly 1 million people older than 40 years of age in the United States are legally blind [5].
 The potential burden of visual impairment varies in relation to demographic differences (e.g., age, biologic sex, race/ethnicity) in disorders of vision that may lead to blindness.
-Among non-Hispanic whites, common causes of visual impairment are cataract (42.2%), age-related macular degeneration (28.1%), others (22.7%), diabetic retinopathy (4.7%), and glaucoma (2.3%) [213].
+Among non-Hispanic White individuals, common causes of visual impairment are cataract (42.2%), age-related macular degeneration (28.1%), others (22.7%), diabetic retinopathy (4.7%), and glaucoma (2.3%) [7].
 Among African Americans, the common causes of vision impairment are cataract (41.7%), others (27%), diabetic retinopathy (12.2%), glaucoma (11.3%) and age-related macular degeneration (7.8%).
-Among Hispanics, the common causes are cataract (48%), others (16.2%), diabetic retinopathy (15%), age-related macular degeneration (14.5%), and glaucoma (6.4%) [213].
+Among Hispanics, the common causes are cataract (48%), others (16.2%), diabetic retinopathy (15%), age-related macular degeneration (14.5%), and glaucoma (6.4%) [7].